 In the years since then, the foundation has had multiple names, but ever since 2016 they have been operating under the name ‘Bears in Mind’.
 Bears in Mind is a valued member of and operates within several network organizations like the IUCN (World Conservation Union), EAZA (European Association of Zoos & Aquaria), EARS (European Alliance of Rescue Centers & Sanctuaries) and the IBA (International Association for Bear Research & Management).

-For more than 30 years, the sanctuary for bears has been able to offer peaceful asylum to 34 brown bears in total.
+The Bear Forest sanctuary For more than 30 years, the sanctuary for bears has been able to offer peaceful asylum to 36 brown bears in total.
 From circuses, private collections, theaters, film industry, road-side zoos to bears that were kept next to a restaurant or petrol station.
 Unfortunately, captive bears are found under many horrific and often shameful conditions.
-As of January 2025, 7 bears inhabit the Bear Forest: two from a former hunting farm in Bulgaria, two from war-torn Ukraine where they were kept next to a restaurant and a small children’s zoo until their rescue, one bear from a closed-down zoo in Georgia, one bear from private ownership in Bosnia and Herzegovina and one was from Sweden where she was kept as playing companion for a polar bear cub found on the sea ice and eventually both of them ended up in Ouwehand Zoo.
+As of May 2025, 9 bears inhabit the Bear Forest: two from a former hunting farm in Bulgaria, two from war-torn Ukraine where they were kept next to a restaurant and a small children’s zoo until their rescue, one bear from a closed-down zoo in Georgia, one bear from private ownership in Bosnia and Herzegovina and one was from Sweden where she was kept as playing companion for a polar bear cub found on the sea ice and eventually both of them ended up in Ouwehand Zoo.
+The last two, rescued in April 2025, are two bears from a bombed zoo in Ukraine.

 The bears live together with a small pack of four wolves.
 These animals are kept together in this mixed-species environment as a way of mimicking their natural environment.
 The interaction between wolves and bears stimulates the natural behavior of both species, beneficial for all.
 The wolves are mostly given meat, whereas the bears only eat little amounts of meat as part of their very diverse seasonal diet, based on what they would find in the wild.
 Bears in Mind introduced the Natural Feeding Program in 1999 and in the first year there was already a major difference noticeable in the behaviour of the bears, with many of them going into hibernation for the very first time!
 This was a clear sign that the natural behaviour of these traumatized animals could be restored if the right ‘tools’ and care was offered.